Stape/Documentation

 • X-Device-Bot-Score (a score ranging from 1 to 100, with 100 indicating a high likelihood of bot traffic).

-Next, by creating a Request Header variable for these headers in your sGTM container, you can use the bot detection signals to filter out unwanted or suspicious hits.
+By creating a Request Header variable for these headers in your sGTM container, you can use Bot Detection signals to filter out unwanted or suspicious hits, or simply block them altogether.
 For instance, you can prevent GA4 or other tags from firing if the request is identified as bot traffic.

 Benefits of Bot Detection